 If you incur an injury or illness that renders you unable to do your job, your income will shut off.
 And without sufficient disability insurance to replace your income, your hopes and dreams will shut off too.

 A permanent disability is arguably financially worse than death, because you are still alive.
 It costs money to be alive.
 At least if you die without life insurance, you don’t have to worry about supporting yourself financially…because you are dead.
 Supporting your family is another issue.

 Lastly, lawsuits.
 You get in a car accident in which you are at fault and the person you hit sues you.
 Someone gets injured on your property and sues you.
-We have all seen thatwhere Mr. Mayhem is the cleaning lady and falls down the stairs.
-So make sure you have adequate limits on your home and auto insurance policies and tack on additional for additional protection.
+We have all seen that Allstate commercial where Mr. Mayhem is the cleaning lady and falls down the stairs.
+So make sure you have adequate limits on your home and auto insurance policies and tack on additional umbrella liability insurance for additional protection.
 If you own rental properties and businesses, consider consulting an estate planning attorney for additional asset protection strategies.